Topics Map > Learning Technology > Canvas

 Term Setup in Canvas

-Many DLE institutions have adopted standardized Canvas term dates, making them easier to predict and manage.
+Many DLE institutions have adopted standardized Canvas term dates, making them easier to predict and manage across institutions.
 Term start dates are typically set to "Whenever," meaning that users can access courses before the term begins.
-Term end dates are typically set to roughly 6 months after the end date in the Student Information System, while Student, TA, and Designer end dates are typically set to a few weeks after the end date in the Student Information System.
+Term and Teacher end dates are typically set to roughly 13 months after the end date in the Student Information System, while Student, TA, and Designer end dates are typically set to a few weeks after the end date in the Student Information System.

 Teacher read/write access begins whenever and ends a year after classes end, on February 28

 Student, TA and Designer read/write access begins at term start and ends a few weeks after classes end on February 15

 Teacher read/write access begins whenever and ends a year after classes end, on January 31

 Student, TA and Designer read/write access begins at term start and ends a few weeks after classes end, on January 15

 Teacher read/write access begins whenever and a year after classes end, on June 30

 Student, TA and Designer read/write access begins at term start and ends a few weeks after classes end, on June 15

 Teacher read/write access begins whenever and ends a year after classes end, on September 30

 Student, TA and Designer read/write access begins at term start and ends a few weeks after classes end, on September 15

 UWEX terms and terms with a month in the title